The NFL May Deny, but the Science Doesn't Lie. Football? Bye-Bye.

 That decision may be one that they never get to make.

-Pro sports will try their best to spin the science, but, unless they can fix the brain inside a skull, the ledger sheet won’t add up in dollars for insurers, risks for players and families, or in fans’ growing knowledge that they are watching players actually kill themselves on the field in front of them.
+Unless pro sports and science can fix the free-floating brain inside a skull, the ledger sheet won’t add up in dollars for insurers, risks for players and families, or in fans’ growing knowledge that they are watching players actually kill themselves on the field in front of them.

 Would you cheer at a car wreck?